TheoM-e/UniPass/README.md

-# UniPass
+# 🔐 UniPass
-Beta project:
-- Still under development
-- Dont forget to change content of /keys/cred.key (follow instruction)
+## 🔭 About
+Unipass is actually under developpement, so some classes can be replace in the future.